 1. Don’t be too proud to buy a used or clearance tent

 Buying at the very end of the season works too, as you’ll benefit from clearance deals to shift unsold stock.
-Find bargain tents here.

-Bottom line: no one will know when you bought your tent, where you bought it or how much you paid for it.
+No one will know when you bought your tent, where you bought it or how much you paid for it.
 And no one will care, so why should you?

 2. Hunt down bargain basement camping supplies

 I draw the line at buying used sleeping bags (eek!), but buying used camping supplies that can be cleaned and disinfected with a good scrub in hot, soapy is a big money-saver.
-The best places to find thrifty bargains are boot sales, charity (thrift) shops and church fundraisers.
+The best places to find frugal bargains are boot sales, charity (thrift) shops and church fundraisers.
 Online sources are good for building up your camping supplies with bargain items too

 Tip: If you have the luxury of time to plan, I’ve found it oodles cheaper to buy camping kit at the tail end of the season.
 It’s when stores slash prices to clear stocks.
 It’s also when folks who have given up camping or decided to buy new for the next season look to sell.